Igglybuff/awesome-piracy/readme.md

 - [FilePizza](https://file.pizza/) Free peer-to-peer file transfers in your browser.
 - [DBREE](https://dbr.ee/) DBREE is a simplistic and easy way to upload and share any type of file.
 - [WeTransfer](https://wetransfer.com/) WeTransfer was founded in 2009 as the simplest way to send big files around the world.
-- [dmca.gripe](https://dmca.gripe/) A dmca-resistant, permanent file hosting service.
+- [dmca.gripe](https://dmca.gripe/) A DMCA-resistant, permanent file hosting service.
 - [reep.io](https://reep.io/) With reep.io you can transfer files directly to another browser.
 - [FireDrop](https://firedrop.com/) 100GB free cloud storage.